anee-helsinki/ProsobabNetwork/Networks/README.md

 # Node and edge lists for creating networks

-The dataset contains a node list of all persons and an edge list for persons attested in the same documents.
-The attribute data for the individuals comes from the Prosobab database.
-We have also built several directed networks from the relations and roles of the individuals as specified in Prosobab.
-Each edgelist contains one types of relations/roles with the attribute data about the social relations/roles and the tablets in which it they are attested.
-The node list of all persons can used with these edgelists.
+This folder contains node lists of all persons and all cuneiform tablets attested in the dataset.
+The attribute data for the persons and tablets comes from the Prosobab database.
+The folder also contains edge lists that record the links between persons attested in the same document and the links between texts in which the same person occurs.
+These edge lists can be used to create undirected co-occurrence networks.
+We have also built several directed networks using the relations and roles of the individuals as specified in Prosobab.
+Each edge list presents a type of relations/roles, including attribute data about the social relations/roles and the tablets in which the roles are documented.
+The node list of all persons can also be used with the directed edge lists.

 ## Files
 - **co-occurrencesPersons.tsv** = Edge list of nodes (persons) attested in the same document.
 Each edge has information on the tablet in which the two persons co-occur. _Undirected_.